House probe overlooked most Trump-Russia contacts, report claims

 With the House investigation wrapping up, it now falls to the Senate Intelligence Committee and special counsel Mueller to fill in the blanks.

-In a Sunday interview on NBC’s “Meet the Press,” Conaway misspoke about whether the committee was even tasked with examining collusion and acknowledged not having talked to the key witness, Papadopoulos.
+In an interview Sunday on NBC’s “Meet the Press,” Conaway misspoke about whether the committee was even tasked with examining collusion and acknowledged not having talked to a key witness, Papadopoulos.

 “He got outside the opportunity for us to interview him when he was charged and got caught up in the Mueller investigation,” Conaway said.
 “We're trying to stay away from the Mueller investigation and not confuse that or hurt it one way or the other.”

-Note: CORRECTION (March 22, 2018, 11:45 a.m.
-ET): A previous version of this article misspelled the last name of a Russian-Ukrainian political operative and former member of Russian intelligence.
-He is Konstantin Kilimnik, not Kiliminik.